 When I was in high school, I had an eating disorder.
-I was a compulsive overeater; I binged as a way to help me cope with my feelings.
+I was a compulsive overeater, meaning that I binged as a way to help me cope with my feelings.

 CHALKY DIET PELLETS

-Now you have to understand this: I had always criticized myself for something.
+Now, you have to understand something.
+Up to this point in my life, I had always criticized myself for something.

-I was either telling myself I was too fat, too shy, not pretty enough, not smart enough, not popular enough, not good enough, etc. (the list was endless).
-And at that point in my life, I believed that the only way I’d ever change was by being strict and demanding with myself, using judgment and criticism as my motivation.
-But the thing was, being critical of myself NEVER got me to where I wanted to be; I only grew less motivated and more depressed the more I beat myself up.
+I was either telling myself I was too fat, too shy, not pretty enough, not smart enough, not popular enough, not good enough, etc. And, I believed that the only way I’d ever change was by being strict and demanding with myself, using judgment and criticism as my motivation.
+But the thing was, being critical of myself NEVER got me to where I wanted to be; it only made me less motivated and more depressed.

 HEALING FROM THE INSIDE OUT